Fire-monsters/CITS_landingPage/README.md

 # CITS_landingPage
-an official repo for the CITS web page whereby anyone who wants to contriute can work on or grow their skills.
+An official repo for the CITS web page whereby anyone who wants to contriute can work on or grow their skills.